Aruba at the 2023 Pan American Games: Competitors

 The following is the list of number of competitors (per gender) participating at the games per sport/discipline.

+Artistic swimming

+Aruba qualified a team of two artistic swimmers after the 2022 Central American and Caribbean Games.

 Bowling

-Aruba qualified a team of two women through the 2022 South American Games held in Asuncion, Paraguay.
+Aruba qualified a team of two women through the 2022 South American Games held in Asunción, Paraguay.

 Cycling

+Aruba qualified a total of 2 cyclists (2 women).

 BMX

-Aruba qualified a female cyclist in BMX race through the UCI World Rankings.
+Aruba qualified one cyclist in BMX race through the UCI World Ranking of Nations.